The Shocking Truth Behind Soaring HVAC Prices

-- You pay a higher price for HVAC repairs and replacements
+- You pay a higher HVAC prices for repairs and replacements.

 - Please understand, we don’t want to charge our customers more for the same parts or service.
 But in order to get the parts, we have to pay for them – no matter how high the price.
 And we can’t charge less for the part, or else we can’t pay our employees.
 We want what’s best for our customers and employees.

 - It’s a global problem caused by shutdowns that we cannot control, so please be patient.

 - As we’ve seen, labor shortages affect the availability of parts.
 So there’s a much longer wait time than there used to be.

 - Everyone wants their unit fixed, but with part shortages, it takes longer to get to everybody’s house.

 - Again, we don’t want HVAC repairs and replacements to take longer.
 We love helping our customers quickly.
 And we’re working as fast as we can.

 What Should You Do?

 Now that you know delays and price increases are happening in the HVAC industry and why, what should you do now?
 How do you avoid being stuck with a broken heater for days or weeks?